Basing View is a 65-acre business park situated in the heart of Basingstoke, a short walk from the railway station and town centre.

 Village Hotels agreed a 250-year lease with the borough council and invested £20 million in the hotel which has created more than 100 new permanent jobs.
 Funding for the ground levelling of the site where the Village Hotel is located, was provided by the Enterprise M3 LEP.

 Companies based at Basing View are within easy walking distance of the town centre’s extensive retail and leisure facilities.
 A Waitrose store at the gateway to Basing View also offers a café, wine bar, sushi counter and juice bar as well as retail facilities.

 The award-winning Eastrop Park with its boating lake, footpaths and trim trail is easily accessed via the footbridge by the Lower Basing View car park.
 In addition, a new pocket park in front of the Village Hotel provides outdoor seating areas and has been planted with trees, shrubs and wildflowers to increase biodiversity in this town centre location.

 These amenities are important for increasing health and wellbeing opportunities and a sense of place and community for those working at the park.

 Find out more and get in touch

-To keep up to date on the latest news about Basing View, to be added to our mailing list and receive copies of our newsletters and other updates or follow us on social media @basingview.
+Keep up to date on the latest news about Basing View or sign up our mailing list and receive copies of eNewsletters and other updates or follow us on social media @basingview.